 The Science Department ethos is to nurture a genuine curiosity in, and a love for, Science in order to enable each pupil to reach their full potential.
-Each pupil is encouraged to discover their scientific talents through participation in, and contribution to, lessons and extra-curricular activities.
+Each pupil is encouraged to discover their scientific talents through participation in, and contribution to, lessons and co-curricular activities.
 We encourage pupils to take responsibility for their progress and learning.
 In Years 7 & 8 Science is taught as general Science.
 From Year 9 onwards students get weekly dedicated Biology lessons.
-Biology is then taught as part of a Double Science GCSE or a single GCSE course and then at A-level.
+Biology is then taught as part of a Combined Science (AQA Trilogy) GCSE or a single Edexcel IGCSE course and then at A-level (AQA).

 We follow the Exploring Science Course at Key Stage 3.
 This course provides a rigorous and challenging scientific content whilst at the same time developing the key skills successful Scientists need – an understanding of how to work scientifically, the literacy and communication skills to make sense of the world around us and the mathematical skills to process data effectively.
 In Year 7 classes are mixed ability and in Year 8 onwards pupils are put into sets.
 They receive four Science lessons per week generally taught by the same teacher.